Photography was first invented in the 1800s, inspired by the “camera obscura.”

 Using a camera obscura, he projected an image onto a pewter plate coated with a light-sensitive material instead of a wall.

-Niepce’s partner in experimentation, Louis Daguerre, continued to refine the photographic process after Niepce’s death, creating the silver-plate Daguerreotype process.[1]
+His partner in experimentation, Louis Daguerre, continued to refine the photographic process, creating the silver-plate Daguerreotype process.[1]

-Today, you don’t need silver plates and heavy equipment to take photographs — anyone can become a photographer using their smartphone, a film camera, or a single-lens digital camera (also known as a DSLR).
+Today, you don’t need silver plates and heavy equipment to take photographs — anyone can become a photographer using their smartphone, a film camera, or a digital camera.

-Below, we list the top words and phrases to describe photography.
+Below, I list the top words and phrases to describe photography.

 Colorful